Table of contents

 Brands can provide this trust by setting up multi-touch attribution, ensuring that all affiliates who help to promote their product are fairly rewarded.
 At the same time, a brand needs to trust that their affiliates are going to use legitimate methods to promote their products – this is where clear guidelines and communication are vital.

 However, once the contract has been signed and the negotiations have finished, the open communication and building of trust can’t end there!
 Just like in a romantic partnership, strategic partners need to continuously nurture their relationship to keep it healthy.

 This might include connecting with one another socially in order to build up that trust.
 And it certainly includes regular communication and the development of frameworks and processes.
 This is something that any partnership manager worth their salt will take very seriously.
 Just think: in a romantic relationship, a therapist might give you special frameworks to help you better communicate with one another.
 Similarly, frameworks are a great communication aide in strategic partnerships!

 Entrepreneur magazine advises ‘Treat the partnership like a customer relationship, monitoring partner satisfaction and adjusting processes according to the insights.’
 And we’d certainly agree!

 So, as you can see, managing a partnership between businesses that’s healthy and successful is much like maintaining a relationship between two individuals.
 It’s all about compromise, mutual respect, teamwork and finding that other entity that you simply click with!

 If you’re on the lookout for your perfect (strategic!) partner, just book a demo for Breezy.
-We'll show you how Breezy can help you uncover hundreds of potential partners to find your perfect match!
+We'll show you how Breezy can help you uncover hundreds of potential partners, so that you can find your perfect match!